sergiorossini/curriculum/README.md

 * Google Cloud Platform Fundamentals: Core Infrastructure
   * Coursera, Issued May 2019
-* There are others several courses during my studying and working time like Management 3.0, Leadership, English Language and several on line trainings that supported me to accomplish my challenges.
+* There are several courses during my studying and working time like Management 3.0, Leadership, English Language and several online trainings that supported me to accomplish my challenges.

 ## :globe_with_meridians: Languages